 The Asia and Pacific region has the highest prevalence of forced labour, at 4 victims per 1000 people (GSI, 2019), but no country in the world is free from modern slavery.
 Regardless of size, population, or wealth, unfortunately there are still critical gaps into which the most vulnerable people can fall and be exploited.
 The UK is perceived as a low-risk country, because of our relatively ample resources and strong political will – but in the 2020/21 financial year alone, 10,689 cases have been referred to the National Referral Mechanism (IASC, 2021).
 The real number of people living in some form of modern slavery in the UK is likely to be higher.

 Riverford is known for dealing fairly with co-owners, suppliers and customers; fairness is one of our founding values, and remains at the heart of all we do.
 We are committed to remaining vigilant against the risks of modern slavery throughout our supply chain.

 Our business structure and supply chain

 Riverford Organic Farmers is an employee-owned company, growing, packing and delivering organic produce direct to customers’ doorsteps in England and Wales.
-85% of our products are fresh fruit and veg straight from farms – mostly sourced in the UK, but we also work with organic farmers overseas.
+The vast majority of our products are fresh fruit and veg straight from farms – mostly sourced in the UK, but we also work with organic farmers overseas.

-Around 7% of our fresh produce comes directly from our own Riverford farms in Devon, Hampshire, and Cambridgeshire.
+Around 6% of our fresh produce comes directly from Riverford’s own organic farms in Devon, Hampshire, and Cambridgeshire.
 The rest is sourced from UK growers and makers, European growers, and growers in the Americas, Africa and Australasia.
-Our supply base is built on long-term relationships; in some cases, we’ve worked with our suppliers for over 20 years.
+Our supply base is built on long-term relationships: in some cases, we’ve worked with our suppliers for over 20 years.

 Riverford is a UK-based organic food retailer and wholesaler.